 Overview of Delta SkyMiles

 Beyond its numerous domestic routes, Delta Air Lines has an excellent international network.
-Delta has partner airlines on all other inhabited continents except Australia.
+As a founding member of the SkyTeam airline alliance, Delta has partner airlines on all other inhabited continents except Australia.
 Key partners in Europe and Asia allow Delta SkyMiles members access to most corners of the globe.
-Delta is a founding member of the SkyTeam airline alliance, which has a total of 20 members — with Aeroflot currently being suspended.
+In total, SkyTeam has 20+ members, with Aeroflot currently suspended.
+Scandinavian Airlines (SAS) is the newest addition to SkyTeam.

-All in all, the Delta network and flight volume are both enormous.
-The carrier has over 270 destinations.
-In addition, it has more than 4,000 daily departures, carrying over 130 million annual passengers with a fleet of 1,200 aircraft.
-It makes sense they are the world's #1 airline in terms of revenue.
+The Delta network and flight volume are both enormous.
+The carrier has over 290 destinations and more than 4,000 daily departures.
+The airline carries over 190 million annual passengers with a fleet of over 950 mainline aircraft, with plenty more branded planes in its Delta Connection partner fleets.
+It makes sense it is the world's #1 airline in terms of revenue.

-Even if you rarely fly Delta, the SkyMiles program still can be rewarding.
-Since miles don't expire, you can focus on accruing enough to redeem.
-There are some clear pros and cons to choosing Delta SkyMiles as your primary loyalty program, however, which we'll discuss in detail below.
+Even if you rarely fly Delta, the SkyMiles program can still be rewarding.
+Since Delta miles don't expire, you have plenty of time to accrue enough to redeem.
+However, there are some clear pros and cons to choosing Delta SkyMiles as your primary loyalty program.
+We'll discuss this in detail below.
 First, let's dig into how to join and start earning SkyMiles.

 The easiest way to join Delta SkyMiles is to head to delta.com and click ‘Sign Up' near the right end of the top menu.
 After that, Delta will ask for some personal information, including your full name, date of birth, and gender.
 Then, you'll also provide an address, phone, and email as contact information before creating your account login info.

 Joining SkyMiles is completely free.
-Once enrolled, you can start earning SkyMiles in a variety of ways.
+You can immediately start earning SkyMiles in a variety of ways after you've signed up.
 We also recommend that you install the Delta mobile app, which is a convenient way to manage your SkyMiles account.
-You also should add your Delta account number in AwardWallet.
+You should also add your Delta account number in AwardWallet.

 Related: How to Track Delta, Southwest, United Accounts in AwardWallet